Boyos999/Boyos-Tes3mp-Scripts/README.md

 Known Issues
 - Corpse positioning is not exact due to death animations
 - When a "corpse" is spawned it will play a death animation

+# True Halberds
+A simple script that will create custom weapon records for halberds with more reasonable damage values based on the model of the weapon.